 What led to the idea of payments banks?

 41 companies applied to obtain a payments bank licence whereas only 11 were actually approved.
-One of the biggest factor which was considered by RBI was the network and reach of the company.
+One of the biggest factors which were considered by RBI was the network and reach of the company.
 Hence, payment bank licenses were granted to companies dealing in mobile telecommunication services, supermarket services, prepaid wallet services, etc. to cater to individuals and small businesses who otherwise have less or no access to banks.

 A payment bank should fulfil the following conditions set by RBI

 - The minimum capital investment to be ₹100 crores.

 - For the first five years, the stake of the promoter to be 40% minimum.